 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents prescribed antianxiety drugs.
-Antianxiety drugs are given to residents experiencing anxiety or depression.
+This tells you the percentage of residents who were prescribed antianxiety medications.
+Antianxiety drugs are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents

 In Heritage Hall North, 0.55% of Patients